 I happened to have gone to Costco and you know you can’t buy anything in a small package there.
 I had an abundance of walnuts.
 And what tastes better than walnuts?
 Toasted walnuts!

-If you think that Grape Salad may not taste good, I urge you to give this one a try.
+If you think that Grape Salad with cream cheese may not taste good, I urge you to give this one a try.
 I think it almost tastes like what would happen if grapes and cheesecake ever met, and decided to make a salad.

 I used walnuts in my version, but I think any kind of nuts would go well in it.
 Or you could even leave them out.